faymaz/dex2com/README.md

 - Ensure Share is enabled on the destination account
 - Run `node index.js --test` to verify both connections work
 - Check the logs for any error messages during sync

+### Session Timeout Errors

+If you see "Session not active or timed out" errors in logs:
+- The application will automatically detect and renew expired sessions
+- No manual intervention required - the sync will resume automatically
+- If errors persist, verify your credentials are still valid

 ## Technical Details